rawitat/gtypist_lessons/programming_quotes.typ

 S:Consequently, a Common Lisp program tends to provide a much clearer mapping :between your ideas about how the program works and the code you actually write.
  :Your ideas aren't obscured by boilerplate code and endlessly repeated idioms.
- :This makes your code easier to maintain because you don’t have to wade through :reams of code every time you need to make a change.
+ :This makes your code easier to maintain because you don't have to wade through :reams of code every time you need to make a change.

 *:L1_24